I’m aiming for a resilient, frugal and empathetic Web.

 - easing communities to create links through web-based tools and events,

-- bushcrafting (that’s the new term for camping) a few days here and then alone in the wilderness,
+- bushcrafting a few days here and then alone in the wilderness,

 At last!
-First, drop me an email and then let’s try to find a moment to discuss either in a public place close to Montreal or via a video conversation tool.
+I talked a lot about me and now it’s your turn to present your project, drop me an email 🤗 and let’s try to find a moment to discuss either in a public place close to Montreal or using a video conversation tool.